Deltares/imod_coupler/TECHNICAL.md

   chd6 GWF_1/chd.chd
   npf6 GWF_1/npf.npf
   ic6 GWF_1/ic.ic
-  wel6 GWF_1/wel.wel wel1
+  wel6 GWF_1/wel.wel WELLS_MSW
-  wel6 GWF_1/wel2.wel wel2
+  wel6 GWF_1/wel2.wel WELL2
   sto6 GWF_1/sto.sto
   oc6 GWF_1/oc.oc
 end packages
 ```

-The optional argument values "wel1" and "wel2", specify the packagenames to be printed in the water budget .lst file.
+The argument values `WELLS_MSW` and `WELL2`, specify the packagenames to be printed in the water budget .lst file.
+In the case of `WELLS_MSW`, this specific name additionally allows `imod_coupler` to detect which well package to use for sprinkling.